RKrahl/pytest-dependency/doc/src/configuration.rst

    the :func:`pytest.mark.dependency` marker.
 As a results, all tests, the dependencies and the dependent tests must be decorated.
    If set to `True`, the outcome of all tests will be registered.
-It has the same effect as if all tests are implicitly decorated with :func:`pytest.mark.dependency`.
+It has the same effect as implicitly decorating all tests with :func:`pytest.mark.dependency`.

    .. versionadded:: 0.3